rudysenstad/CSX_450_1_Project_2/README.md

 - Number of samples: 210
 - Number of attributes: 7
 - Expected Dataframe Dimensions: 210 rows x 7 columns
-- Column Data Types: All columns are float
+- Column Data Types: All columns are real-valued continuous and data type float
 - Target: n/a
 - Theoretical Memory Footprint: 11.5 kB
    - 210 rows x 7 columns = 1470
    - 1470 elements x 8 bytes per float = 11,760 bytes = 11.5 kB
 - Acutal Memory Footprint: 13.7 kB

+Attributes
+    1. area A,
+    2. perimeter P,
+    3. compactness C = 4piA/P^2,
+    4. length of kernel,
+    5. width of kernel,
+    6. asymmetry coefficient
+    7. length of kernel groove.

 ** An 8th column, the seed type (1,2 or 3), will be omitted from clustering since it is a label rather than an attribute.
 ![Dataset Summary](images/seeds-dataset-summary.png "R dataset summary")